Mexico–United States border: Operation Streamline

-Operation Streamline refers collectively to zero-tolerance policies implemented at the Mexico–U.S. border that seek to remove illegal immigrants through an expedited process if they have arrived with missing or fraudulent identification or have previously been convicted for an immigration crime.
+Operation Streamline refers collectively to zero-tolerance policies implemented at the Mexico–U.S. border that seek to remove illegal immigrants through an expedited process if they have arrived with missing or fraudulent identification or have previously been convicted of an immigration crime.
 It was first implemented in Del Rio, Texas, in 2005.
 The program has since expanded to four out of the five federal judicial districts on the U.S.–Mexico border: Yuma, Arizona; Laredo, Texas; Tucson, Arizona; and Rio Grande Valley, Texas.

 Previously, immigrants apprehended at the border were either given the option to voluntarily return to their home country or they were placed in civil immigration proceedings.
 After Operation Streamline was implemented, nearly all people apprehended at the border who are suspected of having crossed illegally are subject to criminal prosecution.
 Defendants who are charged with crossing into the U.S. illegally are tried en masse to determine their guilt.
 Defense attorneys often are responsible for representing up to 40 immigrants at once.
 Around 99% of defendants in Operation Streamline proceedings plead guilty.
 The defendants are charged with a misdemeanor if convicted of crossing the border illegally for the first time and a felony if it is a repeat offense.
 In December 2009, it was decided in United States v.
 Roblero-Solis that en masse judicial proceedings like those in Operation Streamline violated Rule 11 in the Federal Rules of Criminal Procedure.
 Rule 11 states that the court must determine that a guilty plea is voluntarily made by addressing the defendant personally in court.
 The Roblero-Solis case determined that "personally" means that the judge must address the defendant in a person-to-person manner.
 Though many courts have changed their procedures to adapt to the ruling, there are still forms of en masse trials practiced at the border.